-Article 42: EVALUATION
+Article 39: EVALUATION

-- 42.1 Each of the 3 exercises: Balance, Dynamic and Combined has a different character and is judged for its artistic merit, difficulty value and technical execution. - 42.2 The Chair of Panel is responsible for ensuring that all the judges in a panel have reached their scores in accordance with the rules. - 42.3 The Artistic Judges evaluate the artistic merit of the performed exercises to determine the A Score. - 42.4 The Difficulty Judges collaboratively determine the difficulty value of an exercise.
-The total difficulty value is converted to a D Score. - 42.5 The Execution Judges evaluate the technical merit of the performed exercises to determine the E Score. - 42.6 The CJP deducts penalties, (P), from the total score that is determined by adding the A, E and D scores.
+- 39.1 Each of the 3 exercises: Balance, Dynamic and Combined has a different character and is judged for its artistic merit, difficulty value and technical execution. - 39.2 The Chair of Panel is responsible for ensuring that all the judges in a panel have reached their scores in accordance with the rules. - 39.3 The Artistic Judges evaluate the artistic merit of the performed exercises to determine the A Score. - 39.4 The Difficulty Judges collaboratively determine the difficulty value of an exercise.
+The total difficulty value is converted to a D Score. - 39.5 The Execution Judges evaluate the technical merit of the performed exercises to determine the E Score. - 39.6 The CJP deducts penalties, (P), from the total score that is determined by adding the A, E and D scores.

-Article 43: SCORES AND SCORING
+Article 40: SCORES AND SCORING

-- 43.1 The E, A, D Scores, penalties and final score and rank are shown to the public. - For all competitions, the execution and artistry of performances are each evaluated from 0-10.0 to an accuracy of 0.001. - 43.3 The Difficulty Score for an exercise has no maximum for seniors: It is 'open'.
-In Age Group (junior) events, difficulty is strictly controlled, to a maximum of 10.0.
+- 40.1 The E, A, D Scores, penalties and final score and rank are shown to the public. - 40.2 For all competitions, the execution and artistry of performances are each evaluated from 0 10.0 to an accuracy of 0.001. - 40.3 The Difficulty Score for an exercise has no maximum for seniors: It is "open".
+In Age Group events, difficulty is strictly controlled to a maximum.